dinh-ngoc-16/NGUYEN-NGOC-DINH/problem_5/readme.md

+# CRUDE server

+## Description

+A backend server with ExpressJS and TS.

 open command at folder code

 you can find a postman collection with url and params for each enpoint in folder